NichtSylph/NichtSylph/README.md

 Oh and I also speak 3 languages [Spanish/English/Portuguese] and learning another!
 [German] Any questions or inquiries don't hesitate to add my discord!
 [NichtSylph]

+Any project that I upload or work on will be fully open source, feel free to use it as you please.

 (ﾉ^ヮ^)ﾉ*:・ﾟ✧ <br>
 Thank you for passing by!
 Gracias por pasar por aqui!